 For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures, and that he appeared to Cephas, and then to the Twelve.
 After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep.
 Then he appeared to James, then to all the apostles, and last of all he appeared to me also, as to one abnormally born1 Corinthians 15:3-8 NIV

-While the underlined portions above were obviously added by Paul, it does tell us that the earliest church clearly believed in Jesus resurrection, a bodily resurrection that allowed him to visibly appear to others.
-And that at the time of 1 Corinthians writing there were still a substantial number of witnesses to the resurrection that would verify their encounter with the risen Jesus.
+Some of the above was added by Paul.
+But it does tell us that the earliest church clearly believed in Jesus’ resurrection.
+A bodily resurrection that allowed him to visibly appear to others.
+And that at the time of the writing of 1 Corinthians, there were still a substantial number of witnesses to the resurrection.
+Witnesses who could verify their encounter with the risen Jesus.

-Many people today seem to believe that the message of the Bible is that God had a plan for humanity; we rebelled against him, and as a result have frustrated his plan.
-And in order to get things back on track, God was forced to deal with our sin, was somehow required to offer himself as a perfect sacrifice to redeem us to himself.
+Many people today seem to believe that the message of the Bible is that God had a plan for humanity; we rebelled against him, and as a result, have frustrated his plan.
+And in order to get things back on track, God was forced to deal with our sin.
+That he was somehow required to offer himself as a perfect sacrifice to redeem us to himself.
 But is that really the case?

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.